PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations: RELATED WORK

 \subsection{Emotion Coaching Techniques and Theories}

-Emotion coaching is a supportive parenting technique that helps children understand and regulate their emotions, and has been widely studied in the fields of parenting and child development \cite{fu2022social,havighurst2021tuning}.
-A key framework widely applied in HCI \cite{havighurst2021tuning} is Gottman's Five Steps of Emotion Coaching guideline \cite{gable1999heart, gottman2005five}, which includes: (1) Be aware of the child's emotion, (2) Recognize the child's expression of emotion as a perfect moment for intimacy and teaching, (3) Listen with empathy and validate the child's feelings, (4) Help the child learn to label their emotions with words, and (5) Set limits when helping the child to solve problems.
+Emotion coaching is a parenting technique that supports children's emotional understanding and regulation \cite{fu2022social,havighurst2021tuning}.
+A widely adopted framework in HCI is Gottman's Five Steps of Emotion Coaching \cite{gable1999heart, gottman2005five}: (1) Be aware of the child's emotion, (2) Recognize the child's expression of emotion as a perfect moment for intimacy and teaching, (3) Listen with empathy and validate the child's feelings, (4) Help the child learn to label their emotions with words, and (5) Set limits when helping the child to solve problems.

 This guideline is often complemented by principles from positive psychology \cite{baker2017positive, fan2018emostory}, such as the PERMA model \cite{seligman2010flourish}.
-The PERMA model outlines five elements of well-being (Positive Emotion, Engagement, Relationships, Meaning, and Achievement) and has been applied in HCI areas such as well-being-centered design \cite{kovich2023application}, persuasive technologies \cite{nebrida2018m}, and digital mental health \cite{chisale2022perma}.
+The PERMA model characterizes well-being through Positive Emotion, Engagement, Relationships, Meaning, and Achievement, and has been applied in HCI areas such as well-being-centered design \cite{kovich2023application}, persuasive technologies \cite{nebrida2018m}, and digital mental health \cite{chisale2022perma}.

-Current HCI implementations of emotion coaching primarily target older children or specific clinical populations.
-Research has explored using AI to enhance emotional expression and feedback for school-aged children and adolescents \cite{seo2024chacha, kim2018can, ibrahim2025designing}.
-Meanwhile, other research focuses on providing specialized learning support for children with clinical needs, such as autism \cite{tang2024emoeden, ghiotti2023prototyping, sharma2016promoting} or trauma \cite{grassl2024coding}.
-However, insufficient attention is given to children aged 3 to 6, highlighting a critical gap in HCI-driven emotional education.
+Existing HCI systems that apply emotion coaching primarily target older children or clinical populations.
+Prior work explores AI-supported emotional expression and feedback for school-aged children and adolescents \cite{seo2024chacha, kim2018can, ibrahim2025designing}, as well as specialized support for conditions such as autism \cite{tang2024emoeden, ghiotti2023prototyping, sharma2016promoting} or trauma \cite{grassl2024coding}.
+However, little attention has been given to children aged 3–6.